 The applicant or employee must provide at least 45 milliliters of urine for a drug test.
 If the individual is unable to provide such a quantity of urine, the individual will be instructed to drink a set amount of fluids.
 The applicant must again attempt to provide a complete specimen after a set period of time.
-A refusal to drink the fluids as directed or to provide a new urine specimen will constitute a refusal to submit to a test and the applicant will be considered ineligible for employment with TLC NOHO.
+A refusal to drink the fluids as directed or to provide a new urine specimen will constitute a refusal to submit to a test and the applicant will be considered ineligible for employment with TLCO.
 A refusal to drink the fluids as directed or to provide a new urine specimen will constitute a refusal to submit to testing and the employee will be terminated.
-If the employee has not provided a sufficient specimen within a certain time period after the first unsuccessful attempt to provide the specimen, TLC NOHO will direct the employee to obtain as soon as possible, a medical evaluation from a licensed physician selected by TLC NOHO.
-A determination by the physician that no legitimate medical explanation exists for the employee's failure to provide an adequate amount of urine will constitute a refusal to test and the employee will be terminated.
+If the employee has not provide the specimen, TLCO will direct the employee to obtain as soon as possible, a medical evaluation from a licensed physician selected by TLCO.
+A determination by the physician that no legitimate medical explanation exists for the employee's failure to provide an adequate amount of urine will constitute a refusal to test and the arefusal to test and the employee's failure to provide an adequate amount of urine will constitute a refusal to test and the employee's failure to terminated.